 The Federal Pell Grant program awards money to eligible undergraduate students.
 Unlike other Federal financial aid, the Federal Pell Grant Program does not need to be repaid.
 Pell Grants are needs-based grants that are intended to provide low-income students access to post-secondary education.
-Grant amounts are determined by the students' expected family contribution (EFC), the cost of attendance, whether the student is full- or part-time and whether the student attends a full academic year.
+Grant amounts are determined by the students' Student Aid Index (SAI), the cost of attendance, whether the student is full- or part-time and whether the student attends a full academic year.